eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 This document contains the networking specification of the bundler software for ERC4337.

-It consists of four main sections:
+It consists of two main sections:

 1. A specification of the network fundamentals.
-2. A specification of the three network interaction *domains* of the bundler: (a) the gossip domain, (b) the discovery domain, and (c) the Req/Resp domain.
+2. A specification of the three network interaction *domains* of the bundler: (a) the gossip domain, (b) the req/resp domain, and (c) the discovery domain.
-3. The rationale and further explanation for the design choices made in the previous two sections.
-4. An analysis of the maturity/state of the libp2p features required by this spec across the languages in which bundler software are being developed.

 ## Table of contents
 <!-- TOC -->